jbloomlab/phydms/docs/phydms_prog.rst

     See `Output files`_ for a description of the files created with this prefix.
 Any existing files with these names are deleted at the start of the program's execution.

    \-\-brlen
-    The tree topology is fixed to the that in ``tree``.
+    The tree topology is fixed to that in ``tree``.
-    But the branch lengths are not necessarily fixed.
+    But there are several options for how the branch lengths are handled:
-    The options are:

       * *scale*: fix the relative length of the branches to the values in ``tree``, but scale them all by a single parameter :math:`\mu` that is optimized.

       * *optimize*: optimize all branch lengths as free parameters.

-      * *fix*: fix the branch lengths exactly to their values in ``tree``.
+      * *fix*: fix the branch lengths to their values in ``tree``.
 Unless you have a good reason to be sure that the lengths are already scaled correctly, use *scale* instead of *fix* if you don't want to optimize all branches.

    \-\-omegabysite
     If using a YNGKP model, then the :math:`\omega_r` value is nearly analogous that obtained using the *FEL* model described by `Kosakovsky Pond and Frost, Mol Biol Evol, 22:1208-1222`_.
 If using and *ExpCM*, then :math:`\omega_r` has the meaning described in :ref:`ExpCM`.
 Essentially, we fix all other model / tree parameters and then compare a model that fits a synonymous and nonsynonymous rate to each site to a null model that only fits a synonymous rate; there is evidence for :math:`\omega_r \ne 1` if fitting both nonsynonymous and synonymous rate gives sufficiently better likelihood than fitting synonymous rate alone.
 See also the ``--omegabysite_fixsyn`` option.